Episodic planetesimal disruptions triggered by dissipation of gas disk: Methods

 Experiments of shock vaporization of iron indicate that vaporization of metal cores in a planetesimal collision requires an impact velocity higher than 18$\pm$5~km\,s$^{-1}$~\citep{Kraus2015}.
 This threshold of core vaporization would be lower in the ambient pressure of solar nebula~\citep{Davies2020}.
 For CB chondrites, we assume that they originated from super-catastrophic disruption events capable of completely fragmenting their pre-collision parent body.
 Therefore, super-catastrophic collisions and super-catastrophic hit-and-run collisions with impact velocities exceeding 13~km\,s$^{-1}$ are selected, which can cause vaporization of planetesimal cores and potentially formed the CB chondrules and metal grains.
 These collisions satisfy both criteria: an impact velocity exceeding 13~km\,s$^{-1}$ and a super-catastrophic outcome defined using the planetesimal masses.
 If a higher critical velocity such as 18~km\,s$^{-1}$ is assumed, fewer but not zero collisions exceed this threshold in most of our simulations.
 Given the rarity of CB chondrites, our results remain consistent with their formation.

-Although we have classified the potential outcomes of the collisions, the collisions in our simulations are treated as perfect merging.
+All collisions in our simulations are treated as perfect merging, although we have classified the potential outcomes of the collisions during the post-processing stage.
 The conditions of the collisions (impact velocities, impact angles, and identity of impactors), which are determined by the orbital evolution of planetesimals, have been accurately simulated.
-These collision outcomes are only analyzed in the post-processing stage.
-The perfect-merging simplification in the simulations would result in unrealistic size distribution of post-collision planetesimals because collisional fragmentation of planetesimals may produce a large number of small fragments~\citep{Durda2007,Sevecek2017} and planetesimals do not merge in hit-and-run collisions~\citep{Asphaug2010}.
-Nevertheless, our test simulations using different sizes of planetesimals and those with much larger initial planetary embryos yield similar results (Supplementary information).
+The perfect-merging simplification in the simulations might result in unrealistic size distribution of post-collision planetesimals because collisional fragmentation of planetesimals may produce a large number of small fragments~\citep{Durda2007,Sevecek2017} and planetesimals do not merge in hit-and-run collisions~\citep{Asphaug2010}.
+Nevertheless, our test simulations using different sizes of planetesimals and those with much larger initial planetary embryos yield similar results (Supplementary information section 1).
 These tests suggest that planetesimal size has limited effect on the high-velocity collisions and their driving forces.
 Therefore, neglecting fragmentation in collisions may not substantially alter our main conclusions.
 However, the perfect-merging assumption may result in shortened accretion timescale of planetary embryos due to neglecting hit-and-run collisions~\citep{Burger2020}.
 The Episode III collisions driven by grown planetary embryos potentially occur later if a realistic collision model is used.